Comparative Analysis of Change Blindness in Virtual Reality and Augmented Reality Environments: Results

 There is a significant difference in difficulty to finding the altered objects between the visual attention-disrupting conditions(F=(1,42) = 5.988, $p$ = .004, \textbf{$\eta$\textsubscript{$p$}\textsuperscript{$2$}}=.160).
 The participants responded that Head-Turning 60$^\circ$ (M=4.32) and 30$^\circ$ (M=4.09) are more difficult than Flickering (M=2.95).
 They mentioned that the reason why Head-Turning is more difficult is the movement makes them hard to focus on one part.
 P1 stated that \textit{``The flickering method was easier for me because it didn't require me to think as hard or keep as much stored in my short term memory at a time.
 I could just take in a few objects at a time, wait to see if they changed at all, then move on with confidence that I didn't miss the changing object.''}.
 P4 also mentioned \textit{``I had to refocus my attention after I turned back on the object I was looking at specifically whereas with flickering I could easily compare the two different shelves while maintaining my focus on the same location.''} However, as inferred from the score of both Head-Turning conditions was not significantly different, the participants did not mention the difference in angle specifically.

-Among the object alteration conditions, Removal was the easiest condition.
-13, 14, and 14 participants chose the Removal condition when the visual attention-disrupting method was Flicking, 60$^\circ$ Head-Turning, and 30$^\circ$ Head-Turning respectively. \modified{Conversely, the Size Alternation condition is responded to as the most challenging.}
+Among the object alteration conditions, the participants stated that Removal was the easiest condition.
+For the Flicking method, 13 participants chose the Removal condition. for both the 60$^\circ$ Head-Turning, and 30$^\circ$ Head-Turning conditions, 14 participants chose the Removal condition. \modified{Conversely, the Size Alternation condition is responded to as the most challenging.}